ferriff/roundlib/README.md

 Just include the header `roundlib.hpp` in your favourite `C++` program.

-There is a dependency on the `fmt` library, either the `.so` or the header-only version.
-The latter case can be activated by uncommenting a line at the beginning of `roundlib.hpp`.
+`roundlib` depends on the [fmt](https://github.com/fmtlib/fmt) library, either from the `.so` or from the header-only version.
+The latter case can be chosen by uncommenting a line at the beginning of `roundlib.hpp`.

 The `TL;DR` example already show how to use the specialization of `fmt::formatter`.